Are You Depressed? Know The Signs

 Timing and place are important.
 “You want to prep the person and set up the conversation so it’s not a surprise to them,” says Anderson.
 “You don't want it to be a defensive conversation.”
 You may want to ask the person to lunch or to go for coffee after a shift.
 Let them know you want to talk to them about an issue that has been concerning you.

 Present your concern in a non-defensive way and explain that you care.
 For example, you may say, “You used to be someone I could always turn to for help, but lately you've felt further away and harder to access.
 I know you're out sick a lot.
 I'm worried about you.
 Can you talk to me about what's going on?”

 Nurses are fortunate in that we have employee assistance programs with mental health components.
 Work benefits offer easy access to mental health treatment.
 Talk to a psychiatrist, psychologist, a psychiatric nurse practitioner, or advanced practice nurse, all of which are in our nursing community.

 You can also go to your primary care provider and talk with them about what level of psychiatric support you need.
-If your stress or depression causes you to think about suicide, contact your health care provider immediately, go to the closest Emergency department and/or call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+If your stress or depression causes you to think about suicide or be in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK.

 What treatment looks like

 Treatment for depression usually consists of therapy, medication, or a combination of both.